gregoryjscott/portfolio/packages/www/jobs/fe.md

     - href: /os/windows/
 ---

-- Built the cloud-based backend integration and automation services for one of the largest online charter schools in the United States
-- Implemented a custom data warehouse and reporting system for a school district
-- Developed student performance reports to help teachers and administrators make data-driven decisions to improve student outcomes
+- Architected and built the entire cloud infrastructure for one of the nation's largest charter schools, enabling growth from 1,500 to over 60,000 students through a scalable network of bots that automated 95% of data entry tasks.
+- Implemented a secure, school-wide single sign-on (SSO) solution that eliminated critical security risks and simplified access to all systems for over 60,000 users.
+- Developed a custom data warehouse with a complete time-series history of all student data, providing the school's data team with unprecedented insight and enabling rapid debugging and reporting.
+- Created a suite of student performance reports that translated raw data into actionable insights, empowering teachers to focus on instruction by automating the tracking of student strengths, weaknesses, and growth.